 So there is a brief introduction to the philosophy of Objectivism.

 For me it is of utmost importance to pull the ideas of Ayn Rand into the personal sphere. it was a key aspect of the design of the philosophy, to provide a ‘philosophy for man’s life on earth’.
 The world she built and that philosophical framework is most empowering when applied personally.
 When one removes the stigmatic connotations of ‘selfish’ and takes full responsibility for life it is incredibly liberating.

 In these closing remarks I’d like to draw on some sentiments from a piece I wrote for a magazine called The Undercurrent earlier this year to demonstrate this personal application.

 Before looking into the ideas of Ayn Rand, I hadn’t established that existence exists properly and outsourced the cause of my difficulties in life on external factors, which didn’t work and only exacerbated them.
 It seemed I was chasing apathy when I was really looking for reason.
 Allowing feeling to be replaced, in matters which required it, with cognition was vital.

 Drawing up a system of values, setting long term goals and striving to achieve them is the most noble end; to be your own hero.
 Rand successfully galvanised this forward-thinking mentality in her work, and evidence of a rejection of truly self-fulfilling values can be seen everywhere today; from the apathetic idler who refuses to work to the notionally ‘successful’ man who uses force for gain.
 Rand saw a different outline for man’s life on earth:

-Your achievement is your sole responsibility, your happiness is an end in itself and reality exists.
-Reality’s offerings are malleable: there is nothing more exciting than this.
+Reality exists, your achievement is your sole responsibility, and its offerings are malleable: there is nothing more exciting than this.